Wooyung

 Wooyung is a small town located in the Northern Rivers Region of New South Wales.

 The most recent census indicated a population of 139, with a median age of 49.
-Wooyung means 'slow' in the local Bundjalung language, and is believed to reflect the natural tranquility of the area.
+Wooyung is thought to either mean 'slow' in the Githabul and Yugambeh dialects of the Bundjalung language; this is said to reflect the natural tranquillity of the area.
+Alternatively it is thought to be named for the grass that is present there or 'place of long grass'.